YaronMiro/drag-and-drop-typescript/README.md

-# drag-and-drop-typescript
+# Drag and Drop Typescript
-A Demo Project using TypeScript for a drag and drop functionallity with vanilla JS (es6)
+A Demo Project using TypeScript for a drag and drop functionality with vanilla JS (es6)